Assessing imbalance in signed brain networks: Conclusions

 \section{Conclusions}

-A critical, yet often overlooked, aspect of functional brain data is the role played by negative links: frequently ignored due to the interpretative challenges brought along, emerging evidence indicates that negative links play a fundamental role in shaping the (structural and dynamical) properties of resting-state networks, especially those related to self-stabilisation.
-As excluding negative links, thus, means underestimating the brain ability to function properly, we have proposed a validation technique allowing statistically significant signed links (be they positive or negative) to emerge out of the noise accompanying raw data.
-To this aim, two, different benchmarks have been proposed, filtering multivariate time series to a different extent and letting diverse patterns emerge out of the wealth of empirical observations: in particular, while the bSRGM emphasizes structural balance by levelling out the differences between time series, the bSCM preserves their heterogeneity, thus inducing sparser projections that retain more information about the original, bipartite structure.
-In particular, our analysis points out that brain networks are, indeed, frustrated, the patterns induced by signed connections overlapping to a quite large extent with those individuated by Yeo's task-oriented partitions and returning the picture of a system aligning (better) with the statistical variant of the Relaxed Balance Theory.
+A critical, yet often overlooked, aspect of functional brain data is the role played by negative links: frequently ignored due to the interpretative challenges brought along, emerging evidence indicates negative links to be fundamental in shaping resting-state networks - especially the properties affecting self-stabilisation.

+As excluding negative links, thus, means underestimating the brain ability to function properly, we have proposed a validation technique allowing statistically significant signed links to emerge out of the noise accompanying raw data; two, different benchmarks have been employed, filtering multivariate time series to a different extent and letting diverse patterns emerge out of the wealth of empirical observations: while the bSRGM levels out the differences between time series, the bSCM preserves their heterogeneity, thus inducing sparser projections that retain more information about the original structure.

+In particular, our analysis points out that brain networks are, indeed, frustrated, the patterns induced by signed connections overlapping (in some cases, to a quite large extent) with Yeo's task-based partitions and returning the picture of a system aligning with the statistical variant of the Relaxed Balance Theory rather than seeking to minimise frustration.
+Negative links are not evenly distributed, being concentrated between specific ROIs, especially those belonging to Yeo's SUBC and LIM networks.

-A future research direction is that of employing our algorithm to carry out both a `weighted-to-binary' and a `weighted-to-weighted' analysis, i.e. obtain statistically validated \emph{binary} and \emph{weighted} projections of multivariate \emph{weighted} time series, defined by the `rule' that any two nodes sharing a number of (either concordant or discordant) relationships characterised by a significantly large weight are connected by an edge `dressed' with the validated weight.
+A future research direction is that of employing our algorithm to obtain statistically validated \emph{binary} and \emph{weighted} projections of multivariate \emph{weighted} time series.
+Such an extension would preserve the interpretability of the present framework, while enabling a more nuanced characterisation of cooperative and competitive dynamics in functional brain networks.